Nearly Optimal Stochastic Approximation for Online Principal Subspace Estimation: Main Results

-We point out that any statement we will make is meant to hold \emph{almost surely}.
+In this subsection, we will state our three main theorems of the paper for the multi-dimensional case and \cref{eq:result-p} is a consequence of them.
+Before that, we will introduce necessary definitions and assumptions.
+We would like to point out that any statement we will make is meant to hold \emph{almost surely}.

-We are concerned with random variables/vectors that have a sub-Gaussian distribution which we will define next.
+We are concerned with random variables/vectors that have a sub-Gaussian distribution.
 To that end, we need to introduce the Orlicz $\psi_\alpha$-norm of a random variable/vector.
 More details can be found in \cite{vaartW1996weak}.

 \begin{definition} The \emph{Orlicz $\psi_\alpha$-norm\/} of a random variable $\bX\in \bbR$ is defined as

 and the \emph{Orlicz $\psi_\alpha$-norm\/} of a random vector $\bX\in \bbR^d$ is defined as